For Prospective students

 You should follow some shared classes, especially in the first year.
-Shared classes (the Rolling seminar, argumentation, and a few others) are mandatory.
+Shared classes (the Rolling seminar, argumentation, and few others) are mandatory.
 In addition, you should follow some mandatory classes and seminars that are specific to your curriculum.
 There is a certain variety among curricula (and you are allowed to follow the teachings of other curricula)

 - WHAT IF I instead wish to attend other activities outside the Consortium?

 You may discuss with the head of the curriculum or with the Coordinator of the Doctorate about alternative classes attendance.
 This may be conceded if you are abroad or in a very special situation, Classes of the PhD Program are designed to serve as a place to learning how to interact in an academic environment, discuss your questions and share answers, and it is an integral part of the program.